 Trent is a name dating from the National Bus Company days and the establishment of its joint venture with Centrebus to serve Buxton and its surrounding area, called High Peak, means that it can concentrate its efforts on services in south and east Derbyshire along with Nottinghamshire.

-This is the Northern Ireland’s equivalent of Éire’s Bus Éireann and so is an essential port of call for getting about this part of the world.
+This is Northern Ireland’s equivalent of Éire’s Bus Éireann and so is an essential port of call for getting about this part of the world.

-There cannot be many bus companies that have began life at the behest of a university but that exactly is what this one is.
+There cannot be many bus companies that began life at the behest of a university but that exactly is what this one is.
 It was started by the University of Hertfordshire in the southeast of England to provide student transport in its catchment area.
 However, things have expanded from there to include services offered to members of the public too.
 That meant a name change from UniversityBus to the present day Uno with the strap-line being “the university bus for everyone”.
-A look down its list of routes reveals many Monday to Friday services though there are ones operating at weekends too.
-All in all, it’s amazing what can happen to an idea once the general public come in on the act and that certainly seems application to Unobus’s operations, which fan out from its base in Hatfield to inlude locations such as St. Alban’s, Hitchin, Stevenage, Borehamwood and Watford to name but a few.
+A look down its list of routes reveals many Monday to Friday services though ones are operating at weekends too.
+All in all, it’s amazing what can happen to an idea once the general public come in on the act and that certainly seems application to Unobus’s operations, which fan out from its base in Hatfield to include locations such as St. Alban’s, Hitchin, Stevenage, Borehamwood and Watford to name but a few.

 Also branded Network Warrington, this council-owned operator continues to hold its own and even beat off incursions from rivals a decade or more ago.
 Recent investment has made an impact though Sunday services have suffered as a result of the current economic climate.